 Shackleton’s ship, the aptly named Endurance, was crushed in the ice.
 Miraculously, the explorer still delivered his entire crew back to safety and civilization (albeit a year and a half later).
 Needless to say, walking onto mainland Antarctica is a true once-in-a-lifetime travel experience.

 We’ll marvel at our striking surroundings as we cruise through this remote expanse.
 Antarctica is hospitable to very few, except millions of penguins and an array of seals, birds, and other species, so be sure to keep your cameras at the ready!
-As we cruise, our Expedition Team will deliver more lectures and talks that will enhance our knowledge of this area and aid our excursions on land.
+As we cruise, our Expedition Team will deliver more lectures and talks that will enhance our knowledge of this area and aid our expeditions on land.

 Activities on Antarctica’s shores

-Unforgettable Moment: Where conditions allow, we’ll go ashore on naturalist-led expeditions by versatile landing crafts.
+Unforgettable Moment: Where conditions allow, we’ll go ashore on naturalist-led wildlife expeditions by versatile Zodiac landing crafts.
 Sites we may explore include Cuverville Island, home of the largest population of Gentoo penguins; Half Moon Island, a craggy home for Chinstrap penguins and awesome views of neighboring glacier-covered isles; Neko Harbor, a bay that regularly sees minke and humpback whales, Gentoo penguins, Weddell and fur seals; and Deception Island, Antarctica’s most popular site featuring an active caldera, a thermally-heated pond, and abandoned buildings and whaling industry remnants.
 But no matter where we explore, our team of onboard naturalists will help us view the nature and beauty of Antarctica every step of the way.

 Enjoy a day at sea on the luxurious ms Roald Amundsen